TRAIL ETIQUETTE AND SKILLS

 Take images of high mesas, creek flows, valleys, etc.

-If it you find yourself misplaced, refer to the images to gain a perspective of where you are in relation to the feature you shot.
+If you find yourself misplaced, refer to the images to gain a perspective of where you are in relation to the feature you shot.

 I also shoot images on Google Earth, to plot my route.
 It allows me to see where I should go, and how to follow my route back.